 In order to accommodate the scheduling needs of all workshops, we will customize the arrival and departure times for your group.
 Please plan on approximately 45 minutes per group of 25 students when planning your workshop.

 All workshops are $6 per child.
 The museum admits one staff member or teacher per ten children at no additional charge.
 Reservations should be made at least two weeks in advance.

 Workshops for WINTER

 Log Cabin Holidays

-Early Nebraska pioneers had their own ways of celebrating winter holidays.
-This workshop will begin with a tour of our covered wagon and log cabin, before students have a chance to make their own pioneer holiday craft!
+Winter holidays have been celebrated in different ways for many years, including pioneers in Nebraska!
+This workshop will begin with a tour of our covered wagon and log cabin, before students have a chance to make their own pioneer holiday craft.

 Holidays around the World

 Experiences holidays from around the world right here in Omaha!
 Come to admire The Durham’s own 40-foot, fully decorated tree and learn how we fit this beautiful sight into the museum each year.
 Then, experience holidays and traditions from other countries and cultures using our Cultural Tree Display as well as classroom activities and a craft.

 All Aboard!
 What better way to spend a winter day than exploring The Durham Museum’s train cars?
 Following this trip back in time, students will visit the museum’s newest addition, The Platform, an interactive STEAM-based experience for learners of all ages.